Charges: Olivia Man, Houston Morris, Fatally Stabbed 13-Year-Old Boy While Attacking His Mother

 Authorities say the mother previously filed for and received an Order of Protection against Morris on March 1 for both her and the boy.
 In the affidavit, she said Morris physically assaulted her multiple times and threatened to kill her and her son.

 Morris has a past criminal conviction for domestic assault.
-If convicted on the murder charges, Morris could face up to 40 years in prison.MORE NEWS: $30K Reward Now Offered In Cold Case Killing Of Hunter Terry Brisk
+If convicted on the murder charges, Morris could face up to 40 years in prison.MORE NEWS: Girl, 15, Killed In Columbia Heights Shooting; Investigation Underway

 Domestic Violence Resources: For anonymous, confidential help, people can call the National Domestic Violence Hotline at 1-800-799-7233 or 1-800-787-3224.